Prof. Dr. Christian Rathmann

 Dr. Sung-Eun Hong

 Sung-Eun Hong studied sign language at the University of Hamburg and wrote her dissertation about agreement verbs in Korean Sign Language.
 Before she joined the DGS-Korpus project she was a research assistant in the EU-project ViSiCAST.
 Her tasks were the preparation and coordination of elicitation materials.
 Sung-Eun Hong was a member of the DGS-Korpus team from 2009-2012.

 Rekha Jayaprakash worked with the DGS-Korpus project as a research assistant at the Institute of German Sign Language and Communication of the Deaf from 2012 to 2016.
 She holds a Bachelor’s degree in Computer Science Engineering and a Master’s in Mechatronics Engineering.
 She worked as a Computer Vision scientist in sign language gesture recognition and analysis at CSIR-CMERI, India from August 2010 until March 2012.
-Her responsibilities in the DGS-Corpus project were developing Computer Vision techniques for continuous sign language segmentation in video data in order to speed up the annotation process.
+Her responsibilities in the DGS-Korpus project were developing Computer Vision techniques for continuous sign language segmentation in video data in order to speed up the annotation process.

 After his studies of education in Frankfurt and Hamburg Thimo Kleyboldt started working as a research assistant in various projects on DGS grammar and sign language dictionaries for technical terms for specialised areas at the Institute of German Sign Language and Communication of the Deaf.
 His key activity within the project was technical support on the data collection sites in Germany.
 In parallel, he taught DGS at the Institute of German Sign Language and Communication of the Deaf.
 He is also a contact person for the Hamburg and Northern Lower Saxony.
 Thimo Kleyboldt belonged to the DGS-Korpus team from 2009-2011.

 Silke Matthes studied Sign Languages at the university of Hamburg and holds a Master's degree.
 Since 2009 she has been a research assistant at the Institute of German Sign Language and Communication of the Deaf.
 At first, she worked in the EU project Dicta-Sign.
 She worked with the DGS-Korpus team from 2012 till 2015.
 The focus of her work was on the development of a dictionary of basic vocabulary in DGS.
 Also, she was engaged in the development and refinement of transcription conventions.